lineality/definition_behavior_studies/README.md

 or
 Mapping, modeling, decision-making, forming conclusions, planning, initiative-taking, leadership, etc. (assorted areas lumped together here)

 The above areas are entwined, for example: they are entwined with articulation; without articulation, the others are sub-optimal.
+(Note: This flexibly includes multiple types of learning including task-outcome-based learning and reading-oriented learning, etc.)

 As a Chemistry-Analogy for non-automatic equilibrium and a topology of equilibria in systems: Collaboration, project-management, productivity, coordinated decisions, and navigating system-spaces, project-spaces, and problem-spaces can be subject to default passive equilibria or they can, with investment and catalysts (and perhaps some luck and time), find different non-passive, non-default, equilibria.
 As we will see, the passive equilibria tend to be or lead to system collapse and dissolution of systems and definitions.
 The invested-in equilibria that must be worked-for include membrane and functionality formation and make productivity possible.